I’m back!

-It’s been over 3 months since my last post… so what brings me back to writing?
+Its been over 3 months since my last post so what brings me back to writing?
 Of course, the one topic everybody is talking about, Google+.

-Full disclosure, I’m very curious to see how much traffic I can get from Google+ vs Twitter or Facebook, and I really needed a fresh post for that
+Full disclosure, Im very curious to see how much traffic I can get from Google+ vs Twitter or Facebook, and I really needed a fresh post for that but as Ive been playing with the new service since day one, I have a few thoughts to share.

 I WANT TO SEE GOOGLE TAKE A BITE OUT OF FACEBOOK.

 Yes, I have a big Google+ bias.
-I hate monopolies, think competition is good for users, and always take the side of a challenger… after all, I did not pick the Pepsi side of the cola war by accident.
+I hate monopolies, think competition is good for users, and always take the side of a challenger after all, I did not pick the Pepsi side of the cola war by accident.

-But I’m afraid it won’t happen.
+But Im afraid it wont happen.
 At least not unless Google address some major flaws.

 LET ME START WITH THE GOOD STUFF.

+Circles.
 Already talked to death as the most innovative feature.

 You can post different things to different people, rather than indiscriminately publish family photos and business blog posts to all friends, colleagues, and to your mom.
 Genius, and very well executed.